 The beauty of online learning is that you're a web search away from virtually anything.
 Plus, remote courses typically have online study groups where you can share notes, virtual office hours where you can connect with instructors, and more.
 All of these resources can help you make the most of the remote learning experience.

 Keep in Touch with Classmates

-Finally, just because you're learning from home doesn't mean you should stay isolated from friends and classmates.
-In fact, many remote learning courses are designed with mandatory study sessions where peers can help quiz each other and pool their knowledge.
+Finally, just because you're learning from your childhood bedroom in the suburbs doesn't mean you should stay isolated from friends and classmates.
+In fact, many remote courses are designed with mandatory study sessions, where peers can help quiz each other and pool their knowledge.
 We recommend scheduling video chats with at least a few classmates every week to study and socialize.

 Chromebooks: The Ideal Remote Learning Fit

 You don't need much to learn remotely.
 Having a cutting-edge student laptop is great if you can afford it, but it's more important to invest in a portable device with amazing battery life and enough processing power to handle livestreams.
 Enter the Chromebook.
 Designed around Chrome OS, these affordable PCs offer a streamlined laptop experience that mostly takes place in your browser, but still gets the job done.
 With a Chromebook, you can log into online classes, take notes, host video chats, and reply to emails without skipping a beat.
 Many of them are also designed with rugged frames that can even weather a drop from a school desk.
 And with the extra money saved from not buying a high-performance laptop, you can invest in a quality monitor for a more expansive learning experience.